mxchellejxde/salmon-project/README.md

 ## Process
 1. *Data Gathering*:
-   - Access the data sources and extract into a CSV
+   - Access the data sources and extract into CSV files
    - Clean the data of missing values and unnecessary information
 2. *Backend Development*:
    - Combining the dataset into a unified dataset